-In the second installment of Practical Chord Progressions, we take a look at what is arguably the most important chord change: the return from the V to the I.
+In the second installment of Practical Chord Progressions, we take a look at what is arguably the most fundamental change: the return from the V to the I.

-If we think of the tonic (I) chord as home, then we can think of chord progressions in general as involving a journey away from home that ultimately concludes with a satisfying return to our starting point.
+If we think of the tonic (I) chord as home, then some chord progressions can be thought of as a journey away from home that ultimately concludes with a satisfying return to our starting point.
 The most common way to make this return feel “right” is to make use of chords that exhibit a kind of magnetic pull toward the I. In today’s exercise, we’ll be making use of the chord with the strongest magnetic pull home: the V (or dominant chord).

 Begin by repeating the last exercise: play the C chord over and over and sing a melody over it.
 Think of this chord as the home and center of your song.